Downey’s Abandoned Space Age Cadillac Dealership

-Last month, when my dad and brother were visiting, we went to one of my dad’s old haunts, Bob’s Big Boy in Downey, formerly Harvey’s Broiler (and seriously, this place deserves its own blog post, so perhaps sometime in the future).
+Last month, when my dad and brother were visiting, we went to one of my dad’s old haunts, Bob’s Big Boy in Downey, formerly Harvey’s Broiler.
 My dad grew up in Bell and Downey at the height of car culture, and as we were headed back to Anaheim we drove by a stunning abandoned relic of that time period.
-I literally screamed “What is that!?” trying to keep my eyes on the rode while also taking in the mid-century glory outside the window.
+I literally screamed “What is that!?” trying to keep my eyes on the road while also taking in the mid-century glory outside the window.
 “Oh yeah, that was a Cadillac dealership when I was a teenager” my dad recalled.
 I made a mental note of where it was and vowed to return to photograph it.
 Which is exactly what I did earlier this week.

-My dad was right, it was indeed a Cadillac dealership, right up until it closed in 2009.
-The dealership had originally been owned by Bob Spreen, who had been selling Cadillacs since 1952, but moved his dealership to Downey in sometime around 1964-1965.
+My dad’s memory was correct, it was indeed a Cadillac dealership, right up until it closed in 2009.
+The dealership was owned by Bob Spreen, who had been selling Cadillacs since 1952, but moved his dealership to Downey in sometime around 1964-1965.
 I’m making a guess here, as you’ll notice, the captain to the right of the photo below reads that Spreen moved his dealership to Downey “a little over a year ago” and I’m pretty sure the car on display is a 1967 Cadillac.
-The photo is from a Downey Camber of Commerce booklet, which is sadly undated
+The photo is from a Downey Camber of Commerce booklet, which is sadly undated.

 Designed by John Andre Gougeon, the dealership building itself is classic mid-century, with its multi-level flat roof, but the crowing jewel of it is the jaw-dropping pavilion like structure out front to display vehicles.
 The Downey Conservancy said the pavilion was “a unique feature from the height of LA car culture: the sculpted overlapping columns and capitals would shelter Detroit’s latest Cadillac design, while the fountain circling it appeared to lift it effortlessly into the air.”
 I would like to image the platform also rotated.